 You can use tags, filters and advanced search capabilities, such as in-document search and image recognition, to quickly retrieve files from asset libraries of any size.

 Platforms such as Brandfolder will also allow users to tag any file type with metadata, track version history, assign access levels and permissions, set collection 0expiry dates, and use AI to detect duplicate asset uploads.

 These DAM features not only help keep things organized and secure, but also reduce the redundancies that come with unnecessary re-creation of misplaced assets.

 Collaborate After uploading assets, users can comment, pin annotations, make edits, and in the process streamline the entire review and approval process.

-Collaboration extends to any asset type, from PDF documents to design files and videos.
+Collaboration extends to any asset type or media content, from PDF documents to design files and videos.
 Creatives can access and update files from anywhere, so your team can collaborate with the right people no matter where they’re located.

 Distribute A DAM system enables assets to be published anywhere, while living in one location.

 Distribute assets directly from your DAM using public or private links, and even attach an expiry date for security.